-1. In the primary grades (K-1), homework should consist of a limited number of independent exercises to reinforce previously taught basic skills.

-2. At the upper grades (2-6), homework should primarily consist of reading, practice in mathematics, application of writing skills, and beginning research.
+- In the primary grades (K-1), if a teacher recognizes the need to assign homework, it should consist of a limited number of independent exercises to reinforce previously taught basic skills. - In the upper grades (2-6), if a teacher recognizes the need to assign homework, it should primarily consist of reading, practice in mathematics, application of writing skills, and beginning research.
 At this level, homework should be designed to build independent study habits.

-3. For all grades (K-6), each student is expected to read (or be read to) for a minimum of 20 minutes each night.
-This minimum may increase with each grade level.
+• For all grades (K-6), each student is expected to read (or be read to) for a minimum of 20 minutes each night, and document their reading on an assigned reading log.
+This minimum may increase with each grade level. (log)